chandravamshi-ai/SQL/1. Query Execution Order/README.md

-Sure, understanding the order of execution in SQL queries is crucial for advanced query writing and optimization.
+Understanding the order of execution in SQL queries is crucial for advanced query writing and optimization.
 Here’s a detailed explanation, step-by-step, with examples.

 ### SQL Query Execution Order